- A school visit and personal tour

 Many schools have lengthy waiting lists and accept applications more than a year in advance.
 Some schools may also have application deadlines, so be sure to start your research early.
 Use our application calendar as a guide.

-Many schools also set entrance years such as Kindergarten, Grade 7 or Grade 9 (in other grades, openings only come available if a student leaves), or entrance ages, such as Montessori, which may not accept children after the age of 3.
+Many schools also set entrance years such as kindergarten, Grade 7, or Grade 9 (in other grades, openings only come available if a student leaves), or entrance ages, such as Montessori, which may not accept children after the age of 3, in preschool and elementary school.

 Schools may have more than just a "yes" or "no" decision.
 If your child meets the school's requirements but no space is currently available, he or she may be put on a waiting list.
 If there is insufficient information to make a decision, your application may be deferred and you may be asked to submit additional documentation.